 Russel Albert Daniels is a documentary photographer and multidisciplinary artist based in Salt Lake City whose work illuminates overlooked histories of the American West, with particular focus on Indigenous communities and their contemporary experiences.
-His ongoing project La Cautiva examines centuries of Spanish colonial and Mormon settler Indigenous captivity and enslavement in the American Southwest Borderlands through portraiture, landscape photography, and documentation of cultural performance.
+His ongoing project La Cautiva illuminates centuries of Spanish colonial and Mormon settler Indigenous captivity and enslavement in the American Southwest Borderlands through portraiture, landscape photography, and documentation of cultural performance.

 La Cautiva emerges from Daniels' own family history - his Diné (Navajo) ancestor Rose was taken captive as a child in the 1850s from Dinétah, the Navajo homeland, during a White River Ute slave raid.
-She endured years of bondage among the Utes in Colorado and Utah before being trafficked into the new Utah Territory and sold to polygamist Mormon settler Aaron Daniels.
+She endured years of bondage among the Utes in Colorado before being trafficked into the new Utah Territory and sold to polygamist Mormon settler Aaron Daniels.
 After marrying Aaron and having four children, Rose enrolled with the Uintah & Ouray Reservation in 1889.
 Through his Ho-Chunk (Winnebago) maternal lineage and as the first generation in five born off the Ute reservation, Daniels navigates the complexities of Indigenous and settler colonial heritage in his work.

 <<<<<< >>>>>>